 - Enter your Google account password.

 - A list of supported Google apps and services will show.
 Put a check next to Mail.

 - Your Google account should already be available on your Apple Mail app.

 Mojave Won’t Add Google Accounts

 Gmail is one of the most popular free email services today.
-Developed by Google, this email service can be easily accessed via third-party programs like the Apple Mail app.
+Gmail, developed by Google, can be easily accessed via third-party programs such as the Apple Mail app.